552 Publications

 Published at :A JOURNAL OF COLLABORATIVE RESEARCH AND DEVELOPMENT (JCRD) VOLUME 1, NUMBER 1

-The consistent decline in secondary students ‘performance is inimical to the Nation‘s development.
+Abstract The consistent decline in secondary students ‘performance is inimical to the Nation‘s development.
 Among Nigeria‘s developmental problems is the issue of inflation; a condition which affects every facet of the economy and cripples growth rate.
 In search of a possible relationship between inflation rate and the academic performance of secondary school Students in West African Examination Council/Senior Secondary Certificate Examination in Edo State, four schools were selected using judgmental sampling technique, representing students from high class, medium class, low class and rural areas.
 To establish the effect of inflation on academic performance, the instrumentation was based on discriminatory validity that negative correlation exists only or is higher among students from the lower socio-economic class.
 The statistical method used was Pearson Correlation.
 Academic performance of students was based on credit pass or above in mathematics and English language.
 The findings did not support the above premise; therefore the researchers affirmed that the rate of inflation has no causal relationship ‘with students’ performance in mathematics and English.
 Based on these findings, the researchers made some recommendations relating to the study of mathematics and English language in secondary schools in the state.

 Download Full Abstract